KevinStout/wisdom_first_draft/wisdom_of_the_east.md

 “There is no need for temples; no need for complicated philosophy.
 Our own brain, out own heart is our temple; the philosophy is kindness.” - Dalai Lama ~

 “Knowledge can only be got in one way, the way of experience; there is no other way to know.” - Swami Vivekananda ~

+“The voice of a poor man does not carry very far.”
+Laotian Proverb ~